mikehess1/Portfolio/readme.txt

 this repository was made to:
--practice using git
+-learn using git/github
--learn coding in python
+-practice coding in python

+feel free to leave suggestions about my code or new features!